topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 <p align="center"><strong>Figure 1.1 VCP-G Pinout Diagram</strong></p>
 </br>

-To run each example, users should modify the `main.c` file located at:
+To run each example, you should modify the `main.c` file located at:
 ```
 $ ~/vcp/sources/app.sample/app.base/main.c
 ```
-After making the necessary changes, compile the project using the provided Makefile to generate the firmware binary.
+After making the necessary changes, compile the project by using the provided Makefile to generate the firmware binary.
 </br></br></br></br>

 # 2. Digital In/Out
 ---
-This chapter provides examples of controlling LEDs using the digital pins of the VCP-G board.
+This chapter provides examples of controlling LEDs by using the digital pins of the VCP-G board.
 In VCP-G, digital pins are used to send or receive binary signals (HIGH or LOW), making them essential for controlling components like LEDs, switches, and sensors.

-This chapter contains two example projects that demonstrate how to control LEDs and button using digital outputs and inputs, giving you a basic understanding of digital pin functions.
+This chapter contains two example projects that demonstrate how to control LEDs and button by using digital outputs and inputs, giving you a basic understanding of digital pin functions.
 </br></br></br>

 ## 2.1 Digital Out
 ---
-This example demonstrates how to control LEDs on a breadboard using the VCP-G board under FreeRTOS.
+This example demonstrates how to control LEDs on a breadboard by using the VCP-G board under FreeRTOS.
-Assuming you have already set up the VCP-G FreeRTOS SDK, you can find the relevant source file at:
+You can find the relevant source file at:

 ```
 $ ~/vcp/sources/app.sample/app.base/main.c
 ```
+Before proceeding, ensure that the VCP-G FreeRTOS SDK is correctly installed.
+For installation and setup instructions, please refer to the VCP-G FreeRTOS SDK Getting Started guide.

-To implement this example, modify main.c to configure the GPIO pins connected to the LEDs as digital outputs.
+To implement this example, modify the main.c file to configure the GPIO pins connected to the LEDs as digital outputs.
 A FreeRTOS task should be created to turn on four LEDs one by one in order, then turn them off in reverse order.
 Each LED transition should include a 500 ms delay to clearly observe the sequence.
 </br></br>

 ### 2.1.1 Hardware Reqirements